Reinsurance Support Services Business License in Dubai: Cost and Requirements

 The UAE insurance sector has recorded gross written premiums exceeding AED 50 billion in recent years, reflecting sustained demand for both primary insurance and the auxiliary services that support it.
 This growth has created significant commercial opportunity for businesses offering reinsurance facilitation, actuarial consultancy, and claims-related support services.

 Dubai South positions itself as a logistics and financial free zone situated adjacent to Al Maktoum International Airport, one of the world's largest airport infrastructure projects.
-This location provides direct connectivity to international markets and supports the cross-border reinsurance flows that are central to the activity covered by licence code 6629.01.
+This location provides direct connectivity to international markets and supports the cross-border reinsurance flows that are central to the activity covered by license code 6629.01.

 The broader MENA reinsurance market continues to expand, driven by large-scale infrastructure investment programmes, the rollout of mandatory health insurance schemes across Gulf Cooperation Council states, and rising demand for sophisticated catastrophe modelling services.
 These trends are increasing the need for specialist actuarial and salvage support capabilities in the region.